 Truckers are required to maintain a commercial driver’s license, abide by strict federal trucking laws (which are described below) and obey the rules of the road.
 Truck drivers are held to these high standards for good cause: Semi trucks and other large commercial trucks have the capacity to cause serious and fatal injuries to other motorists.
-If you were involved in a truck accident, Greenville Trucking Accident Lawyer Ryan Montgomery can help you.
-He has more than a decade of experience representing clients who have been injured in motor vehicle, truck and commercial vehicle accidents throughout upstate South Carolina.
+If you were involved in a truck accident, our truck accident attorney in Greenville can help you.
+Ryan Montgomery has more than a decade of experience representing clients who have been injured in motor vehicle, truck and commercial vehicle accidents throughout upstate South Carolina.

 Contact the law firm of Ryan Montgomery, Attorney at Law, in Greenville, S.C. to set up a free initial consultation about your case.
 Bringing a case now can help prevent future accidents from occurring in the future.
 Mr. Montgomery serves the injured throughout Anderson County, Charleston County, Georgetown County, Greenville County, Horry County, Richland County and Spartanburg County, South Carolina.

 The average semi truck can weigh up to 80,000 pounds.
 In an accident, this can lead to serious, life-altering injuries for drivers and passengers in other vehicles.
 Additionally, the particular cargo a truck is hauling can have devastating effects on the road.
 With trucks hauling hazardous chemicals, construction materials and industrial equipment, for example, even the smallest error by the driver can turn into a serious accident for everyone involved.

 Common Types Of Trucking Accidents